 We have argued that this view is false, and that instead, language should be seen as an individual and subjective entity that is continually changing, and to which its context of use is fundamental.
-We have illustrated this latter argument through analysing a large body of data from a number of projects by ‘plugging in’ to the data the theoretical lens of Voloshinov’s theory of individual subjectivism, and Bakhtin’s theory of the importance of dialogue.
-Specifically, we used these lenses to find examples and illustrations of how language is individual and subjective, and also of the key role of dialogue in context to how lecturers supported students.
-Of these we find numerous examples that show how cultures and backgrounds of students, how individual subjects contextualise and use language in completely unique ways; and of how these factors play a fundamentally important role in how students can best be supported by lecturers.
-These ways not only highlight how the claim that students can be supported through decontextualized and generic support glossaries and classes is an empty promise, but at the same time highlight exactly what we need to do to support students more effectively.
+We have illustrated this latter argument through analysing a large body of data from a number of projects by ‘plugging in’ to the data the theoretical lenses of Voloshinov’s theory of individual subjectivism, and Bakhtin’s theory of the importance of dialogue.
+Specifically, we used these lenses to find examples and illustrations of how language is individual and subjective, and to demonstrate the key role of dialogue in context to how lecturers supported students.
+Of these we find numerous examples that show how individual subjects contextualise and use language in completely unique ways; and of how these factors play a fundamentally important role in how students can best be supported by lecturers.
+These ways not only highlight how the arguments that students can be supported through decontextualized and generic support glossaries and classes are invalid, but at the same time highlight exactly what we need to do to support students more effectively.

-In order to effectively support students, and to resist neoliberalism, we need to help students understand and use language in the context of its use, through dialogue related to the subject tasks the students are required to do.
-In order to help facilitate this we need to use these arguments to divest from current approaches, and to invest in more resource to provide such support for students.
-We recognize that neoliberalism is highly adaptive in how it has used elements such as charity to help assemble itself (Hoffman & Reidun & St John, 2017), and that it may attempt to make the case that such arguments as we make here can only be introduced as bottom line fiscalised (McCarthy, 2009) processes.
-However, we hope nevertheless that our emphasis on the need for subject based dialogue with experts can help resist neoliberalism, even if only in the area we are focusing on, and ultimately help provide more effective support for students.
-In particular, we hope that by arguing that such support has to be the responsibility of the institution itself to provide, given its intrinsic link with subject expertise, means that even if students are responsibilised and resilient, they can still only understand what is required of the language through dialogue with experts, and not through online glossaries and tools.
-Such approaches would of necessity need to be linked with more Keynesian type approaches focused on providing for the social welfare of the students rather than expecting the students themselves to be able to understand what is required.